Cyber Monday 2018 smart home deals: Google and Echo devices starting at $24, Nest, Philips Hue and more

 It isn't just the Dot -- Amazon's basically running a sale on its entire fleet of Alexa-enabled smart speakers, and the deals are live now.
 That includes a $30 discount on Alexa's flagship, the second-gen Amazon Echo.
 That discount brings the price down to $69, more than $100 less than the original Echo sold for.
 And note that the popular Product Red Edition Amazon Echo is now back in stock -- that one will cost $69 on Thanksgiving, too.

-That price looks like it's be available elsewhere, too, including at Target and at Best Buy.
+That price looks like to be available elsewhere, too, including at Target and at Best Buy.

 Echo Button 2-pack for $14 (save $6)Ry Crist/CNET

-Note: Update: As of Sunday Nov.
-25 at 11:20 a.m.
-PT, it appears this deal is no longer available from Amazon (instead, it's offering the same $5 deal on a TP-Link Smart Plug).